 On March 4, 1994, the Company entered into a second exclusive, worldwide, royalty bearing license agreement with the Licensor for two patents, the rights to which are jointly held by the Licensor and Cellegy, for "Drug Delivery By Skin Barrier Disruption," in consideration of the payment by the Company of a \$15,000 license fee, and a \$10,000 annual maintenance fee payable each year until the Company is commercially selling a licensed product.
 The license requires the Company to pay royalties equal to 1% of net sales of licensed consumer products and 2.5% of net sales of licensed prescription products, with a minimum of \$25,000 annually.
 The Company has the right to grant sublicenses to third parties.
 The Company is required to provide written progress reports related to development and testing of licensed products.
-If the Company fails to perform any of the following, the Licensor has the right to terminate the license agreement upon 60 days written notice: (i) within two years of the date of the agreement, secure a marketing partner or channel for national introduction of a licensed product to consumer markets; (ii) within three years of the date of the agreement, submit an application for marketing approval of a licensed product that is intended for sale only pursuant to prescription or pharmacist's approval to the FDA or the equivalent foreign regulatory authority of any three of Japan, Germany, France or the United Kingdom, in which case the FDA application shall be made within five years; (iii) commence commercial marketing of a licensed product within two years of receiving approval of such licensed product in any country; (iv) market an OTC licensed product within three years of the date of the agreement; or (v) reasonably fill the market demand for a licensed product in each country following commencement of marketing in such country.
+If the Company fails to perform any of the following, the Licensor has the right to terminate the license agreement upon 60 days written notice: (i) within two years of the date of the agreement, submit an application for marketing approval of a licensed product that is intended for sale only pursuant to prescription or pharmacist's approval to the FDA or the equivalent foreign regulatory authority of any three of Japan, Germany, France or the United Kingdom, in which case the FDA application shall be made within five years; (iii) commence commercial marketing of a licensed product within two years of receiving approval of such three years of the date of the agreement; or (v) reasonably fill the market demand for a licensed product in each country following commencement of marketing in such country.
 The license agreement's term is until the longer of (i) the expiration of the last to expire patent or (ii) 20 years from the date of the agreement.